FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Stubble Management.en.md

+---
+title: Stubble Management
+description: Learn how to manage stubble effectively to ensure optimal camelina growth and yield.
+---
 # Stubble Management

 Proper stubble management is crucial for camelina to ensure good seed-to-soil contact and to prevent nitrogen deficiency.
 Remove or manage barley straw effectively.